Kitchen Table: Women of Color Press: Goals

 The group decided that they would publish books aimed at promoting the writing of women of color of all racial/ethnic heritages, national origins, ages, socioeconomic classes, and sexual orientations.
-As Smith states in "A Press of Our Own: Kitchen Table: Women of Color Press," the target audience of the press was "not solely women of color or lesbians of color, but the entire gamut of our communities."
+The target audience of the press was "not solely women of color or lesbians of color, but the entire gamut of our communities."
 The project resulted in the world's first publishing company run autonomously by women of color.
 Smith describes this as "one of (the group's) bravest steps", as "most people of color have chosen to work in their separate groups when they do media or other projects."
 The organization was founded on examining the specific situations and issues that women of color face.

 By being able to publish and promote the writing of women of color, Kitchen Table would ideally serve to allow women of color to control a significant means of communication, which would in turn allow for the foundation of practical social and political change.
+"Until this society completely transforms itself, and justice for all people prevails," wrote Barbara Smith, "there will undoubtedly be a need for Kitchen Table: Women of Color Press."

 In addition to publishing books, Kitchen Table: Women of Color Press was an activist and advocacy organization devoted to the liberation struggles of all oppressed people.
 The group was very influential in the works of many writers; tatiana de la tierra, a Latina lesbian author and publisher, was inspired by the goals of Kitchen Table: Women of Color Press and her work reflected the group's influence.
-In de la tierra's Latina, lesbian magazine, Esto no tiene nombre, she published the works of many female writers of color like Cherríe Moraga, Achy Obejas, and Luz María Umpierre.
+In de la tierra's Latina lesbian magazine, Esto no tiene nombre, she published the works of many female writers of color like Cherríe Moraga, Achy Obejas, and Luz María Umpierre.